Hussain Muhammad Ershad: Pressure for democracy

 In January 1990, the government banned protests outside of the parliament.
 Bangladesh sent two brigades to join the United States led coalition forces in the first Gulf War.

 The effective end of the Cold War unleashed democratic forces and dried up international support for military rule in Bangladesh.
 A wide umbrella of political parties united against Ershad.
-Khaleda Zia led the BNP, which allied with the Awami League, led by Sheikh Hasina, and Jamaat-e-Islami Bangladesh.
+Khaleda Zia led the BNP, which allied with the Awami League, led by Sheikh Hasina, and Bangladesh Jamaat-e-Islami.

 Student activists of various parties united in anti-regime street demonstrations.
 They were joined by labour unions and government workers.
 By late November 1990, the uprising shut down government services and paralysed the major cities.
 In a bid to subdue the opposition, Ershad attempted to declare martial law, but Chief of the Army Staff Lieutenant General Nuruddin Khan refused to support him.
 Ultimately Ershad was forced to step down on 6 December 1990.
 Lieutenant General Mohammad Noor Uddin Khan removed officers loyal to Ershad.

 Ershad appointed Justice Shahabuddin Ahmed to form an acceptable neutral caretaker government and prepare for democratic elections.
 Shahabuddin immediately placed Ershad under arrest and detained him, an action declared illegal in 1998 in a case appealed to the nation's Supreme Court.

 Although anti-Ershad sentiment was strong, Ershad contested the 1996 election from jail and still won all five different constituencies he had contested from in 1991.
 The new government led by the BNP's Khaleda Zia instituted a number of corruption charges.
 Ershad was convicted in two charges till date, while all others were dismissed and thrown out of court.